Death of Prince Albert, the Prince Consort

 Read more about Prince Albert here.Filed under British Royals, German Royals, Historical Royals

-Tagged Anniversary, Biography, Death, Prince Albert of Saxe-Coburg and Gotha, Saxe-Coburg and Gotha.
+Tagged Anniversary, Biography, Death, House of Saxe-Coburg and Gotha, Prince Albert of Saxe-Coburg and Gotha.